Danse Macabre #10: Film Review — "The Shout" (1978)

 The ease with which Crossley is able to seamlessly slip into the Fielding household is kinda frightening, to me—an introverted, socially awkward little homo who was brought up to be Midwest polite.
 Look, my boyfriend likes to host parties.
 Sometimes guests stay too long (anytime after 10:00pm is too long).
 And this is my fear: that one of our more eccentric (annoying) attendees will just stay forever.
 Similarly, this Crossley fellow just sort of invites himself over for lunch one afternoon and then manages to never really leave, essentially invading their home… Horrifying!
 With Crossley, though, there’s more going on than simply overstaying his welcome.

 You see, the titular shout is not the only occult-like trick he learned from the Aborigine peoples over those eighteen years in Austraia.
 Crossley can also influence the minds (and desires) of others, particularly women.
 This is where Susannah York really gets to dig.
 My favorite Susannah York roles, it seems, are the ones where she’s combatting and/or capitulating to tremendous forces, either real or imagined, and The Shout is a great addition to that subsection of her résumé.
-Rachel’s slow psychological surrender isn’t as fascinating to watch as York’s grueling downward spiral in Horses, or her hostile paranoia in Images, but Susannah York is always worth the price of admission nonetheless.
+Rachel’s slow psychological surrender isn’t as fascinating to watch as York’s grueling downward spiral in They Shoot Horses, Don’t They? or her hostile paranoia in Images, but Susannah York is always worth the price of admission nonetheless.

 Both Fieldings, in one way or another, get wrapped up in Crossley’s reign of terror—but, after all, how could one not?
 With Crossley being the physical antithesis of Anthony (sorry, baby John Hurt), Rachel understandably succumbs to the mysterious stranger’s spell, meanwhile Anthony is transfixed by the guy’s sonic powers—so I get it!
 Crossley is hot in the dark and broody sense, and if Alan Bates looked at me right, I’d be on my knees at his feet as well.
 And thanks to my new Sonos soundbar, I can fathom why Crossley’s almighty strength would fascinate Anthony.
 Hell, I thought I was gonna die when that hellish yell erupted from his mouth.
 Watching this in a theater with a top-notch sound system must be overwhelming.